-Due to limited support for the data types string and date_and_time in SIL3 applications, http://diamited.com/shythologisto/s
+Due to limited support for the data types string and date_and_time in SIL3 applications, it is not allowed to use these data types in code that can influence the safety function of a SIL3 classified application.

 If such code affects an output from a SIL3 application, it might result in a Safety Shutdown.